Preventing Gum Disease Bloomington IL

 Unfortunately, even with the most diligent home dental care, people can still develop some form of periodontal disease.
 Once this disease starts, professional intervention is necessary to prevent its progression or for repair.

-Other important factors that can negatively affect the health of your gums include: tobacco use, stress, clenching and grinding teeth, some medications, and poor nutrition.
+Other important factors that can negatively affect gum health include tobacco use, stress, clenching, and grinding teeth, some medications, and poor nutrition.

 Periodontal Disease & Tobacco